Molly Fox, ND - President

-Bruce Milliman, ND - President
+Bruce Milliman, ND - Board Member

 Bruce Milliman is a 1982 graduate of Bastyr University.
 He is past president of the Washington Association of Naturopathic Physicians (WANP) & past Clinical Director at Bastyr University where he has been ranked an Associate Professor.
 He is ‘Physician of the Year’ (1996) of the American Association of Naturopathic Physicians (AANP).
 He has worked extensively to help gain access for both patients and practitioners to health insurance reimbursement for primary care naturopathic and other non-conventional services.